88lex/safire/README.md

 - For Application type choose `Desktop app` and name it as you like ( 'safire' or anything)
 - Click Create
 - Finally choose `Download JSON`
-- You will use this JSON to create a token which allows you access to your account and gives you permission to create projects, service accounts, etc. Keep one copy of this JSON in a safe place, then put a copy named `creds.json` in the `safire/creds` folder [specified in your config.py file - you can change the location if you like]
+- You will use this JSON to create a token which allows you access to your account and gives you permission to create projects, service accounts, etc.
+  - Keep one copy of this JSON in a safe place, then put a copy named `creds.json` in the `~/safire/creds` folder [specified in your config.py file - you can change the location if you like]

 Once you have this initial project created, all the APIs above enabled and have created/downloaded the credentials creds.json you are ready to use safire.

 The command line is very flexible.
 You can quickly and easily
-- create projects
+- create projects via `safire add projects 5` will add 5 projects
-- create and delete service accounts(SAs) and json keys (that let you access shared drives and copy/sync/move files),
+- create and delete service accounts(SAs) via `safire add sas proj000` will add
+- create and delte json keys (that let you access shared drives and copy/sync/move files)
 - add the SA emails to groups and shared drives to use with tools like sasync, cloudplow/cloudbox, crop etc.

 `Don't be afraid to play with the commands.
 You can fix almost anything by deleting and recreating components in a few minutes.
 [The exception being projects, which you should not delete as they go into a 30-day holding bin before being fully deleted, and count against your project quota.]`